Houston Students Challenge Regents Over SFAC Appointments at UH Board Meeting

 Regents Respond but Tensions Remain

 Several regents acknowledged the concerns and emphasized the importance of student engagement.
-However, they also noted that SFAC appointments must balance experience, continuity, and broad representation.
+But they also noted that SFAC appointments must balance experience, continuity, and broad representation.
 Their comments did little to ease student frustration in the moment, but they did signal room for future dialogue.

 The exchange marked one of the most vocal student pushbacks at a UH Board meeting this academic year.
 It also reflected a broader debate across public universities about how much influence students should hold over fee-funded programs.